 Journaling can therefore bring new insights and can be a valuable tool, especially in cases of anxiety.
 Just writing down stressful situations and fears can have a positive effect on the psyche.

 Mantras are positive affirmations.
 These can be words or positive little sentences and sayings.
-They can help you achieve a positive mental state and focus on current goals.
+They can help you achieve a positive mental state, focus on current goals and fight stress, anxiety and panic.

 This can also have a positive effect on fears and doubts, in order to strengthen yourself and promote positive feelings.
 Beliefs can shape our daily behavior and actions – it is all the more important that they are positive.
 The shorter and simpler these are, the easier it is to integrate them into everyday life.